-- 1) Engagement.
-The cost of activities to locate, identify and build relationships with unsheltered homeless people and engage them for the purpose of providing immediate support, intervention and connections with homeless assistance programs and/or mainstream social services and housing programs.
-These activities consist of making an initial assessment of needs and eligibility; providing crisis counseling; addressing urgent physical needs (meals, blankets, clothes, toiletries) and actively connecting and providing information and referrals to programs targeted to homeless people and mainstream social services and housing programs (emergency shelter, transitional housing, community-based services, permanent supportive housing and rapid re-housing programs. - Case Management The cost of assessing housing and service needs, arranging, coordinating and monitoring the delivery of individualized services to meet the needs of program participants. - 3) Emergency Health Services Eligible cost are for the direct outpatient treatment of medical conditions and are provided by licensed medical professionals operating in community-based settings to include streets, parks and other places where unsheltered homeless are living.
+- 1) Engagement The cost of activities to locate, identify and build relationships with unsheltered homeless people and engage them for the purpose of providing immediate support, intervention and connections with homeless assistance programs and/or mainstream social services and housing programs.
+These activities consist of making an initial assessment of needs and eligibility; providing crisis counseling; addressing urgent physical needs (meals, blankets, clothes, toiletries) and actively connecting and providing information and referrals to programs targeted to homeless people and mainstream social services and housing programs (emergency shelter, transitional housing, community-based services, permanent supportive housing and rapid re-housing programs.
+Eligible costs include the cell phone costs of outreach workers during the performance of these activities. - 2) Case Management The cost of assessing housing and service needs arranging, coordinating and monitoring the delivery of individualized services to meet the needs of program participants.

+3) Emergency Health Services Eligible cost are for the direct outpatient treatment of medical conditions and are provided by licensed medical professionals operating in community-based settings to include streets, parks and other places where unsheltered homeless are living.

-- 4) Emergency Mental Health Services Cost for direct outpatient treatment by licensed professionals of mental health conditions, operating in community based settings to include streets, parks and other places where unsheltered homeless are living. - 5) Transportation Cost of travel by outreach workers, social workers, medical professionals or other service providers are eligible provided that the travel takes place during the provision of serviced eligible under this section.
-The cost of transporting unsheltered people to emergency shelters or other service facilities are also eligible. - 6) Services for Special Population ESG funds may be used to provide services for homeless youth, victim services, and services for people living with HIV/AIDS so long as the cost of providing these services are eligible under number 1-5.
+- 4) Emergency Mental Health Services Cost for direct outpatient treatment by licensed professionals of mental health conditions, operating in community-based settings to include streets, parks and other places where unsheltered homeless are living. - 5) Transportation Cost of travel by outreach workers, social workers, medical professionals or other service providers are eligible provided that the travel takes place during the provision of serviced eligible under this section.
+The cost of transporting unsheltered people to emergency shelters or other service facilities are also eligible. - 6) Services for Special Population ESG funds may be used to provide services for homeless youth, victim services and services for people living with HIV/AIDS so long as the cost of providing these services are eligible under number 1-5.